Configure Visual Builder for the Wholesale CBDC Sample Application

 Organization Names

-details in the FI1
+details in the ParticipantOrg1

-system, the application needs to link FI1
+system, the application must link ParticipantOrg1

 with Bank1

-In this business object, you need to update the BankName
+In this business object, update the BankName

 and mspId

-columns for the respective orgNames
+columns for the respective orgName

-.
-The updates should correspond to the number of participants (FIs) in the network.
-For example, if there are 2 FIs (FI1, FI2)
+values.
+The updates must correspond to the number of participant organizations in the network.
+For example, if there are two participant organizations in the network, you must update the BankName

 and mspId

-), the BankName
+), leave the BankName

 and mspId

-Field Name | Description | Default Values | Update Needed (Yes/No) | Update Requirement |
+Field Name | Description | Default Values | Update Required (Yes/No) | Update Requirement |

 ---|---|---|---|---|

-BankName | This is the mapping used between Oracle Blockchain Platform instance names and BankNames used in the CBDC Application.
+BankName | The mapping used between Oracle Blockchain Platform instance names and the bank names used in the CBDC Application.

 For example, if you created the Oracle Blockchain Platform instance with the name |

-CentralBank, Bank1, Bank2, Bank3, Bank4, Bank5 and Bank6 |
+CentralBank, Bank1, Bank2, Bank3, Bank4, Bank5, Bank6 |

-Yes | Required for active FIs; leave empty for unused FIs. |
+Yes | Required for active participant organizations; leave empty for unused participant organizations. |

 mspId | This column represents the actual Oracle Blockchain Platform instance MSP ID.
-You must update these values if Oracle Blockchain Platform instances are created with names other than default values mentioned below. | CentralBank, Bank1, Bank2, Bank3, Bank4, Bank5 and Bank6 |
+You must update these values if Oracle Blockchain Platform instances are created with names other than default values. | CentralBank, Bank1, Bank2, Bank3, Bank4, Bank5, Bank6 |

-Yes | Required for active FIs; leave empty for unused FIs. |
+Yes | Required for active participant organizations; leave empty for unused participant organizations. |

-OrgName | This column represents orgNames that map with the backend.
-CB represents the founder and FI# represents the participants.
+OrgName | This column represents orgName values that map with the backend.
+SystemOwner represents the founder and ParticipantOrg# represents the participants.

 |

-No | --- |
+No | N/A |

 Peers